-Food as a reward:
+Food as a reward

 Playing with your dog or using toys can also be a fantastic reward.
-Many exercises are better rewarded by play than with a treat, this is why many professionals only use toys to reward their dogs during agility competitions.
+Many exercises are better rewarded by play than with a treat.
+This is why many professionals only use toys to reward their dogs during agility competitions.
 Instead of using a cookie after a run, they use a tug toy to keep the dog focused and energized for the next run.
-Using toys and play in general is very rewarding because it lasts longer than the 3 seconds it takes to wolf down a food treat.
+Using toys and play, in general, is very rewarding because it lasts longer than the 3 seconds it takes to wolf down a food treat.
 Play promotes a healthy relationship between you and your dog, giving your dog the interactions and attention they crave.

 Using your voice to reward your dog can be essential in training.
 An instance in which verbal praise is a must is when your dog is coming when called.
-Your voice can encourage the dog to move towards you from a long distance away.
+Your voice can encourage the dog to move toward you from a long distance away.
 It is also quite rewarding in cases where you might not have meant to reward the dog, for example, when your dog does something funny that is really not a great idea but in that second it just makes you laugh.
-Your pup will pick up on that so be careful.
+Your pup will pick up on that, so be careful.